MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrecipientreassignmentprohibited-canonical-property.md

 ## Remarks

-This property is set based on the e-mail message's **PR_SENSITIVITY** ( [PidTagSensitivity](pidtagsensitivity-canonical-property.md)) value.
+This property is set based on the e-mail message's **PR_SENSITIVITY** ([PidTagSensitivity](pidtagsensitivity-canonical-property.md)) value.
 If **PR_SENSITIVITY** is set to "0x00000000" (normal) or "0x00000003" (confidential), this property must be set to "0x00" or absent meaning that adding additional or different recipients to the e-mail message is allowed.
 If the e-mail object's **PR_SENSITIVITY** is set to "0x00000001" (personal) or "0x00000002" (private), this property must be set "0x01" to prevent adding additional or different recipients of this e-mail through forwarding.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)